M. A. Abdul Majeed

-M. A. Abdul Majeed (15 October 1926 – 29 November 2011) was a Sri Lankan politician, Member of Parliament and deputy minister.
+M. A. Abdul Majeed (15 October 1926 – 29 November 2011) was a Sri Lankan politician and Member of Parliament who became the Deputy Minister of Agriculture and Lands, Power and Highways, Power and Energy, Post and Telecommunication and Handloom Industries between 1977 and 1994.

 Early life and family

-Majeed was born on 15 October 1926.
+M. A. Abdul Majeed was born on 15 October 1926.
 His family hailed from Vanniya in Sammanthurai in south-eastern Ceylon.
-He was educated at Batticaloa Shivananda Vidyalayam and Jaffna Central College.
-After school Majeed joined University of Ceylon, Colombo, graduating in 1950 with BA degree in economics.
+He was first educated at Batticaloa Shivananda Vidyalayam and Jaffna Central College, then enrolled at the University of Ceylon in Colombo, graduating in 1950 with B.A. degree in economics.

 Majeed married R. Kadeeja and had five children.
-A. M. M. Naushad was his son-in-law.
+A. M. M. Naushad is his son-in-law.

 Career

-In 1954 Majeed entered local politics, serving as chairman of Sammanthurai Town Council until 1960.
+In 1954, Majeed entered local politics, serving as chairman of Sammanthurai Town Council until 1960.

 Majeed contested the March 1960 parliamentary election as an independent candidate in Pottuvil and was elected to Parliament.
-He was re-elected at the July 1960 and 1965 parliamentary elections.
-He contested the 1970 parliamentary election as a United National Party (UNP) candidate and was re-elected.
-He switched to the Sammanthurai constituency at the 1977 parliamentary election and was elected to Parliament.
-He was appointed a UNP National List MP after the 1989 parliamentary election.
+He held the seat until 1977, when he switched to the Sammanthurai constituency at the 1977 parliamentary election.
+He was later appointed a United National Party (UNP) National List MP after the 1989 parliamentary election.

 Majeed served in several deputy ministerial positions when the UNP was in power between 1977 and 1994: Agriculture and Lands (1977–78); Power and Highways (1978–80); Power and Energy (1980–81); Post and Telecommunication (1981–89); and Handloom Industries (1989–94).
 He was also District Minister for Batticaloa (1981–89).

 Death

-Majeed died on 29 November 2011 at Sammanthurai Base Hospital.
+Majeed died on 29 November 2011 at the age of 85 at Sammanthurai Base Hospital after a short-term illness.